HR Screening Interview Guide: How to Screen the Best Candidate Quickly 2024

 screening interview: Fireflies.ai

-Almost 40% of the employers in the US use ATS in their hiring process.
+Almost 75% of employers use ATS in their hiring process.
 ATS is software that filters through all the resumes looking for specific keywords and selects top contenders based on them.

 It is a great way to handle large volumes of applications without wasting much time.
 Especially in corporations that receive a substantial number of applications for every role.